Menu

 • Source-Linked Evidence — Attach docs, chunks, PRs, issues, and URLs to critical memories

-• Lifecycle Controls — Invalidate or supersede stale memories without losing history
+• Lifecycle Controls — Invalidate or supersede stale memories through hosted MCP or companion without losing history

 • Verification — Re-check whether a memory is still backed by valid evidence